Glossary

 Altitude Defined as the height above mean sea level (MSL).
 Measured with an altimeter.
 See also QNH.

 AOC Air Operators Certificate.
 A piece of paper which the CAA charges a lot of money for, and which is required for most classes of commercial flying.
-A major moneyspinner for the CAA, so in the name of "safety" they vigorously prosecute anybody who is doing such work without an AOC.
+Essentially it is an approval system which an operator needs to carry out various forms of public transport.
+A major moneyspinner for every national CAA, so in the name of "safety" they vigorously prosecute anybody who is doing such work without an AOC.

 ATC Air Traffic Control.
 These can be those you talk to at the airfield, or those you talk to while en-route.

 Avgas The type of petrol used by piston powered aircraft.
-It is basically low-lead high-octane (100) petrol, supposedly quality controlled so it doesn't contain water or dirt.
+It is basically low-lead high-octane (100 octane) petrol, supposedly quality controlled so it doesn't contain water or dirt.
 Heavily taxed and slightly more expensive than motor vehicle petrol.
-Diesel engines can burn turbine fuel (called avtur or kerosene) which is much more widely available and is currently tax free by international treaty but diesels are still very rare in aviation.
+Diesel engines can burn turbine fuel (called avtur or kerosene) which is much more widely available and is currently tax free by international treaty (in most countries) but diesels are still very rare in aviation.

 CAS Controlled Airspace.
 See Class A-G. In Europe, flight in CAS requires an explicit clearance from ATC and unless one files a fully IFR flight plan in the airways, one cannot rely on getting the clearance, so the route needs to be planned outside CAS.

-CDI Course Deviation Indicator The device in the aircraft traditionally used to display the information from a VOR.
-An RMI is much better though, but costs more money.
+CDI Course Deviation Indicator.
+The device in the aircraft traditionally used to display the information from a VOR.
+An RMI is much better but costs more money.

 Class A-G Airspace classes.
 A,B,C,D are controlled airspace if VFR.
 A,B,C,D,E are controlled airspace if IFR.
 All flight in Class A must be under IFR.
 Class G is the lowest category, where you can do more or less anything you like and nobody cares.
 The explanations get more horrid after this.

 DME Distance Measuring Equipment.
-A ground based navigation beacon.
-A transmitter in the aircraft sends a pulse to the beacon and the beacon responds; the delay is used to compute the distance between the two.
+A transmitter in the aircraft sends a pulse to a ground based beacon which returns a response; the delay is used to compute the distance between the two.
 Range up to 200 miles, depending on aircraft altitude, terrain etc. No directional information is provided.
-Often used in conjunction with a VOR.
+Often used in conjunction with a VOR, and used in instrument approaches to see how far you have to run before the runway.

 FAA Federal Aviation Administration.
 The American version of the UK CAA.